 By law, assignments investigating political figures, foreign diplomats, consuls, or their families, as well as the conduct of surveillance on certain protected (or militarily sensitive) places, foreign consulates, government buildings, departure and entry checkpoints, or certain private schools, require the special approval of the Singapore Police.

-Private investigators are legally required to undergo training and hold licenses issued by the Singapore Police.
-Resultantly, a PI will be able to advise the client as to the legality of the methods used in the investigation.
+Private investigators are legally required to undergo training and hold licences issued by the Singapore Police.
+As a result, a PI will be able to advise the client as to the legality of the methods used in the investigation.

 However, if the use of the spycam involves housebreaking, insulting a woman’s modesty, or the recording and storing of obscene material, said usage may constitute criminal offences.
 In a divorce matter, the PI or the client runs the risk of being prosecuted or countersued if illegal methods of recording and spying are used.
 (For more information on how to gather evidence to support a divorce application, see the section below).

-Additionally, other activities, such as hacking into the private digital accounts of individuals (e.g. Facebook accounts) may run afoul of Singapore’s laws, such as the Computer Misuse and Cybersecurity Act.
+Additionally, other activities, such as hacking into the private digital accounts of individuals (e.g. Facebook accounts) may run afoul of Singapore’s laws, such as the Computer Misuse Act.